 - To emphasize the text, use preferably the italic.
 Do not use UPPERCASE in the headings.

 - Use original script where possible for Hebrew, Greek, Syriac, and Coptic text.
 Latin text should be in italics.
 Do not use quotation marks for these scripts.
-If Greek, Hebrew, or other non-Latin alphabets are used, a covering note should specify which fonts/packages are used in the electronic copy submitted.
+If Greek, Hebrew, Syriac, or other non-Latin alphabets are used, a covering note should specify which fonts/packages are used in the electronic copy submitted; transcription of the text into Latin alphabet is also suggested.
 For these alphabets, Unicode-coding is preferred.

 - We do not recommend to use tables and graphs because of the difficulties in the DTP process.
 If you have to use them, use the basic setting.
 Illustrations are not permitted.